shivasanketh-rm/Distance-Estimation/README.md

-Most of the base code was cloned from the repository - https://github.com/amdegroot/ssd.pytorch
+SSD code was cloned from the repository - https://github.com/amdegroot/ssd.pytorch